quicwg/quic-v2/draft-ietf-quic-v2.md

 ~~~

-# Version Negotiation Considerations
+# Compatible Version Negotiation

 QUIC version 2 endpoints SHOULD also support QUIC version 1.
 Any QUIC endpoint
 that supports multiple versions MUST fully implement {{QUIC-VN}} to prevent
 version downgrade attacks.

+QUIC version 2 is symemtrically compatible with QUIC version 1 as defined in
+{{Section 3 of QUIC-VN}}.
+That is, a server can choose to negotiate version 2
+after a client initiates a connection using version 1; or, a server can
+negotiate version 1 if a client initiates a version 2 connection attempt.

-Note that version 2 meets that document's definition of a compatible version
+A server that supports both version 1 and version 2 SHOULD support a compatible
-with version 1.
-Therefore, v2-capable servers MUST use compatible version
-negotiation unless they do not support version 1.
+upgrade to version 2 if a client offers the option.

+As the only difference between version 1 and version 2 is the protection of
+Initial and Retry packets, compatibility is defined as taking the unprotected
+content of those packets and processing them as packets from the negotiated
+version.

+A server SHOULD produce a Retry packet in the same version as the Initial packet
+that the Retry packet responds to.
+Validation of the Retry exchange uses the
+logic of the final negotiated version, treating the Retry as if it were sent in
+that version.
+This means that the version used for Retry is not authenticated,
+only that it occurred and the connection ID that was used.

+A server MUST NOT accept 0-RTT when performing a compatible version upgrade.
+Any 0-RTT packets sent by the server will therefore be discarded.

-As version 1 support is more likely than version 2 support, a client SHOULD use
+As version 1 support in servers is initially more likely than version 2 support,
-QUIC version 1 for its original version unless it has out-of-band knowledge that
+a client SHOULD use QUIC version 1 for its original version unless it has
-the server supports version 2.
+out-of-band knowledge that the server supports version 2.

 # Ossification Considerations